samtaber/samtaber/README.md

 ### Hi there 👋

 ### im not going to put effort into this.
-I make plugins that are marginal at best. dont bother dealing with bugs
+I make plugins that are marginal at best.